meihuisu/UCVM/docs/newfeatures.rst

 **Ability to extract partial meshes**: Instead of running one large job for many hours, it is now possible to break-up the mesh extraction and extract part of a mesh.
 For example, suppose you have a mesh that has 500 slices.
 The mesh extraction can now be split into 100 slice increments.
 This helps ensure that progress can always be made on a mesh or e-tree without requiring a full restart of the job if it fails.
-More details can be found in our meshing guide.

 **Added mesh format**: The RWG mesh format is now a supported output for UCVM.
 This helps for comparison studies between multiple forward wave propagation simulation codes.